mozilla/application-services/docs/adr/0001-update-logins-api.md

 * Addressing previously identified deficiencies in the logins API while we are breaking the API for the encryption work
 * Continuing to support the existing logins validation and deduping logic
 * Avoiding the implementation of new security approaches that may require additional time and security resources
-* Establishing a standard encyrption approach across components
+* Establishing a standard encryption approach across components

 ## Considered Options